Stuffed Mushrooms – Funghi Ripieni

-A classic Italian-style appetizer that Susanne has been making for years, and always a crowdpleaser when enjoyed as a passed snack.
+Stuffed mushrooms are an Italian-style appetizer that Susanne has enjoyed for years, and always a crowdpleaser when enjoyed as a passed snack.
 These stuffed mushrooms also pair well as a side dish for a light summery dinner alongside a big green salad.
 Susanne gives a savory twist to her mushrooms with the addition of chopped ham.
 Pair with Fullerton Wines Three Otters Rosé for a summer-worthy pairing perfect for any summer gathering.

 - 12 large button mushrooms